 Worker Adjustment and Retraining Notification (WARN)

-If your business is experiencing an employee layoff or worksite closure, know your legal requirements under the federal Worker Adjustment and Retraining Notification (WARN Act).
+If an employer plans to reduce its force or close a worksite, it must provide notice under the federal Worker Adjustment and Retraining Notification (WARN Act), 29 U.S.C §2101 et seq.
 The WARN Act provides protection to workers, their families, and communities by requiring employers to provide a 60-calendar day notice in advance of covered plant closings and mass layoffs.
-Employers are encouraged to give workers notice even when WARN does not require it and to work with state and local agencies to help their workers get the transition services they need.
+Employers are encouraged to give workers notice even when WARN does not require it and to work with state and local agencies to help workers access helpful transition services.

-The Missouri Office of Workforce Development (OWD) maintains annual reports of WARN notices received from businesses around the state.
-These WARN reports listed below by program year (July-June) include summary detail on the affected employers and their layoffs or plant closures.
+The Missouri Office of Workforce Development (OWD) maintains annual reports of WARN notices received from businesses throughout the state.
+These WARN reports include summaries from the affected employers, that include the number of affected workers, location, and dates of their layoffs or plant closures.